sjstein/dcsbDirector/README.md

 Included in this repo is the tool stest.py which was used for debugging / analysis of the serial handshaking between the PC and the Arduino.
 It is **NOT** needed for operation.

+##### Issues with SYS -> EGI display
+As of July 2022, the SYS -> EGI display does not function properly.
+This is (apparently) a bug within the DCS base distribution.
+See EGI_bug.md within this repo for explanation.

+##### Missing W in initial startup screen
+At startup of DCS-BIOS and the A-10 CDU, the top line should read:
+`WAYPT     0   D5/B1`
+however, as of July 2022, this will initially show up as:
+` AYPT     0   D5/B1`

+Upon investiating the raw stream coming from DCS-BIOS, this appears to be a latent bug somewhere within either DCS-BIOS or the underlying message routine from DCS.
+The 'W' is missing.

+This can be handled either within dcsbDirector with a brute-force insertion of the character (ugly), or perhaps some more digging into the DCS-BIOS data stream.

+Either way, as it stands, the 'W' will be missing until a screen referesh of the CDU as dcsbDirector sees no need to update the value when it is static.